JyanMan/TaskTracker/README.md

 Commands:
  TaskTracker add "task description"
     -- to add a task

  TaskTracker list
     --to list all the tasks

  TaskTracker list [status]
-    -- the possible statuses are todo, in-progress, done -- this lists all tasks with the specific status TaskTracker delete [id of task]
+    -- the possible statuses are todo, in-progress, done -- this lists all tasks with the specific status -- this specifies the id of each task

+ TaskTracker delete [id of task]
-    -- this deletes a task with specific id (to see id of tasks do "TaskTracker list") TaskTracker update [id of task] [new task description] -- replaces task description with a new specified one (do "TaskTracker list" to see id of tasks)
+    -- this deletes a task with specific id (to see id of tasks do "TaskTracker list")

+ TaskTracker update [id of task] [new task description]
+    -- replaces task description with a new specified one (do "TaskTracker list" to see id of tasks)

+ TaskTracker mark-in-progress [id of task]

+ TaskTracker mark-done [id of task]